another-mattr/bash-stomp/README.md

 ## Using this project

 The magic happens within the `no-stomp.sh` script.
-Simply source `no-stomp.sh` into the root of your bash script, then execute your script as normal.  `no-stomp.sh` will cause your script to execute in verbose mode, and provide additional output when methods are declared `<< DEBUG: $method DECLARED >>` and overridden `<< WARNING: $method OVERRIDDEN >>`.
+Simply source `no-stomp.sh` into the root of your bash script, then execute your script as normal.  `no-stomp.sh` will cause your script to execute in verbose mode, and provide additional output when methods are declared and overridden.

-These debug statements are included in the verbose output, and also logged separately to the `output.log` file for convenience.

 See the `/demo` directory for a sample project.